1996 Molson Indy Toronto

-The 1996 Molson Indy Toronto was a CART race held on the street course at Exhibition Place in Toronto, Ontario, Canada on July 14, 1996.
+The 1996 Molson Indy Toronto was a CART race held on the street course at Toronto Street Circuit in Toronto, Ontario, Canada on July 14, 1996.
 The race was won by Adrian Fernandez, driving the #32 Lola/Honda for Tasman Motorsports (his first career win), but was marred by an accident late in the race which resulted in the deaths of rookie driver Jeff Krosnoff and a track worker.

 Qualifying

 Twenty-eight drivers qualified for the race.
 The front row consisted of polesitter Andre Ribeiro, driving the #31 Lola/Honda for Tasman Motorsports, and Alex Zanardi, driving the #4 Honda for Chip Ganassi Racing.